 “For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.” -Romans 8:38-39 NIV

-While platforms and fame can seem appealing to us, let’s say to ourselves, “it’s not about me”.
+While platforms and fame can seem appealing to us, let’s remind ourselves that it’s not about us.
 I never want to be like Lucifer who thought he knew it all.
 Our little minds are like ants compared to our Father’s wisdom!
 Let’s stay humble.

 God is giving us new beginnings.
 He is doing so much behind the scenes for us!
 He fights for us daily.